nhn/tui.chart/apps/toast-ui.vue-chart/README.md

 ### Load

 You can use Toast UI Chart for Vue as moudule format or namespace.
 When using module format, you should load `tui-chart.css` in the script.
+Also, map files are not included, so if you want to use a map chart, you have to import map files in the same way.

 * Using Ecmascript module